dejansubotin/dc/design-collaborator/PROJECT_LOG.md

 ## Key Features

 - Real‑time updates via Socket.IO
-- Region‑specific annotations with threaded comments (one‑level replies)
+- Region‑specific annotations with threaded comments (multi‑level) and collapsible threads with reply counts
+- Comment likes with live updates
-- Session sharing with optional password
+- Session sharing with optional password and strict access control (membership required to view)
 - Session history log (who did what, when)
+- “My Sessions” view to quickly open your sessions in new tabs
 - Email notifications on new comments (optional SMTP)
-- Session list for returning users
+- Session naming on creation for better recognition

 ## Architecture